Megaton Documentation

 The title ID for the targeted game.
 Needed to generate the NPDM file.
 (Note this needs to be an integer in the config, not a hex string)

-The path to the working directory for the Megaton build tool.
+The path to the directory for the Megaton build tool to emit build artifacts.

 Default: "target"